Ygallo/wellness-pilates-studio/README.md

 ![](assets/readme-assets/sc-footer.png)

 #### **Pricing Section**
-- This section will allow the user to see the exact prices on individual clases either on Mat or Reformer, and the prices and convenience of buying blocks of classes (5 blocks and 10 blocks).
+- This section will allow the user to see the exact prices on individual classes either on Mat or Reformer, and the prices and convenience of buying blocks of classes (5 blocks and 10 blocks).
 - This section will be updated as new blocks of clases and combination of mat and reformer comes available.

 ![](assets/readme-assets/sc-pricing.png)